noslav/noslav/README.md

 🙋‍♂️ Doing it counts for far more than just talk.
 I learnt this from building my own startups and projects (data science, ml, blockchain) from scratch, either failing and shutting down or succeding and scaling up.

 ☯️ Patterns are embedded everywhere while subjective boundaries only arbitrary.
 I learnt this from studying extensively across a vareity of subjects including but not limited history, economics, religion, biology, philosophy, anthropology, mathematics, neuroscience, complexity, music and spirituality.
+I aim to learn something new everyday.

 🪬 Knowledge consolidates exponentially over time with experience.
 As humans we aim to live in tune with our surroundings, experiencing a variety of situations, pushing beyond our comfort zone to grow the knowledge that can help others better - any experience gathered to this aim is never lost.
 We're always standing on the shoulders of giants.